Out tonight? do it right

 - Hail a black cab in the street or at a taxi rank, or ring ahead to book a private hire car to collect you from wherever you are

-- Look for a license plate - a licensed taxi in Northampton will always have a claret and white license plate on the back of the car, while licensed private hire vehicles will always display a yellow and white license plates.
-(It's a good idea to make a note of the license number, as it will make things a lot easier if you lose something or want to make a complaint.)
+- Look for a licence plate - a licensed taxi in Northampton will always have a claret and white licence plate on the back of the car, while licensed private hire vehicles will always display a yellow and white licence plates.
+(It's a good idea to make a note of the licence number, as it will make things a lot easier if you lose something or want to make a complaint.)